eliasaj92/OptimisationSA-LM/README.md

 For LM Matrix operations, Math.Net.Numerics was used to make things faster.
 However, it would be interesting to write out Matrix inversion and Multiplications later on.

+Program.cs does the following:
+-implements a function with known paramters
+-samples it
+-adds random noise to these samples
-Program.cs implements a function, samples it, then adds random noise then uses both schemes to try to find the paramters again.
+-uses both schemes to try to find the paramters again.

 Unfortunately results aren't satifactory possibly due to improvements in memory management being needed.